blazingSummerSun/RandomMazeGenerator-Solver/README.md

 ### Kruskal's algorithm
-One of the algorithm generating a random maze is Kruskal's algorithm:
-Kruskal's algorithm produces minimum spanning tree (no loops inside maze).
+One of the algorithm generating a random maze is Kruskal's algorithm: it produces minimum spanning tree (no loops inside maze), but in these implementation there could be loops inside.

 **Key steps:**
 1. Iterating through all possible cells creating passages on odd coordinates with corresponding cells sets and edges.